dhararaghu777/dhararaghu777/README.md

 Full-stack Developer
 --------------------

-I am a MERN stack developer with 1-year of experience.
-I am currently working at IBM as a Front-end developer.
+I am a full stack developer with 3-year of experience.

 * 🌍  I'm based in Tirupati, Andhra Pradesh
-* 🖥️  See my portfolio at [My Portfolio](https://myprofile01.herokuapp.com/user/dhararaghupathi)
 * ✉️  You can contact me at [dhararaghupathi@gmail.com](mailto:dhararaghupathi@gmail.com)
-* 🧠  I'm learning Python
-* 🤝  I'm open for collaborating on MERN stack projects
+* 🤝  I'm open for open source collaboration

 ### Skills